Introductory texts and references to explore ethics further.

 Online MA in Applied and Professional Ethics – an online distance learning course on applied and professional ethics appropriate for engineers is offered by the Inter-Disciplinary Ethics Applied CETL at the University of Leeds.

 Ethics is just a matter of following your conscience, isn’t it?
 This fascinating article suggests that matters of conscience might not be as simple as they first appear.
-The pdf is available in the "see also" area on this page.

 When does ignorance stop being a defence and itself become a source of guilt?